iGEL/PowerSquirrel/README.md

 3. Smart Battery Management
    * Charge household batteries using grid electricity when solar yield is insufficient to meet predicted consumption.
    * Optimize charging times to benefit from dynamic electricity pricing.
+4. Grid-supportive feed-in of PV electricity:
+   If a predicted surplus cannot be consumed or stored, shift the feed in-times to better match the grid's demand (periods with higher prices) provided the battery can be still fully charged with the remaining sunlight of the day.
-4. Load Shifting for Cost Efficiency
+5. Load Shifting for Cost Efficiency
    Schedule and manage energy-intensive appliances to operate during periods of low-cost or high solar output.
    Examples include:
    * Electric Vehicles (EVs): Ensure vehicles are fully charged by a specified time, prioritizing cheaper energy availability.